Edward Bunker: Writing style

 Bunker's hard-boiled and unapologetic crime novels are informed by his personal experiences in a society of criminals in general and by his time in the penal system in particular.
 Little Boy Blue, in particular, draws heavily on Bunker's own life as a young man.
 He recounted in an interview, "It has always been as if I carry chaos with me the way others carry typhoid.
 My purpose in writing is to transcend my existence by illuminating it."
-A common theme in his fiction is that of men being sucked into a circle of crime at a very young age and growing up in a vicious world where authorities are at worst cruel and at best incompetent and ineffectual, and those stuck in the system can be either abusers or helpless victims, regardless of whether they're in jail or outside.
-Dennis McLellan wrote:
+A common theme in his fiction is that of men being sucked into a circle of crime at a very young age and growing up in a vicious world where authorities are at worst cruel and at best incompetent and ineffectual, and those stuck in the system can be either abusers or helpless victims, regardless of whether they are in jail or outside.
+Recounting Bunker's piece "The Inhuman Zoo" for West Magazine, Dennis McLellan wrote:

 Bunker said that much of his writing was based on actual events and people he has known.

 In Bunker's work, there is often an element of envy and disdain towards the normal people who live outside of this circle and hypocritically ensure that those caught in it have no way out.
 Most of Bunker's characters have no qualms about stealing or brutalizing others and, as a rule, they prefer a life of crime over an honest job, in great part because the only honest career options are badly paying and low-class jobs in retail or manual labor.

-Robert Dellinger met fellow inmate Bunker in 1973 at the federal prison on Terminal Island, where Dellinger taught a creative writing class.
-They became lifelong friends, with Dellinger making the public announcement of Bunker's death, and saying that "Bunker wrote with energy and a muscular style that very few people have, and his words just literally jump off the page".

 Bunker's autobiography, Mr. Blue: Memoirs of a Renegade, was published in 1999.

 Personal life and death

 In 1977, Bunker married a young real estate agent, Jennifer Steele.
 In 1993, a son, Brendan, was born.
 The marriage ended in divorce.
-In 2001, he reportedly had a short-lived marriage to Angie Furgesson, having met at BackPage cooking school.

-Bunker was close friends with Mexican Mafia leader Joe "Pegleg" Morgan, ex-convict and professor John Irwin, as well as actor Danny Trejo, who is the godfather of his son.
+Bunker was close friends with Mexican Mafia leader Joe "Pegleg" Morgan, and San Francisco State University professor John Irwin, as well as actor Danny Trejo, who is the godfather of his son.
 He first met all three men while serving time in Folsom State Prison.

-A diabetic, Bunker died on July 19, 2005 at Providence St. Joseph Medical Center in Burbank, California, following surgery to improve the circulation in his legs.
+A diabetic, Bunker died on July 19, 2005, at Providence St. Joseph Medical Center in Burbank, California, following surgery to improve the circulation in his legs.
 He was 71.
+The news of Bunker's death was broken by his lifelong friend, screenwriter Robert Dellinger.
+The two had met in 1973 at the federal prison on Terminal Island, where Dellinger taught a creative writing class.